a-synchronous/rubico/TRANSDUCERS.md

 The above is not very memory efficient because of the intermediate arrays `veryBigFilteredData` and `veryBigProcessedData`.
 We're also logging out a large quantity of data at once to the console.

-With rubico, you could express the above transformation as a single pass without incurring a memory penalty
+With rubico, you could express the above transformation as a single pass without incurring a memory penalty.

 <br />